apache/sis-site/source/_index.md

 Leveraging the full SIS capabilities or getting the best performance require that users write their own applications on top of SIS.
 The [developer guide](book/en/developer-guide.html), [online Javadoc](apidocs/index.html) and [recommended code patterns](code-patterns.html) page provide instructions about developing with SIS.
-However a [command-line tool](command-line.html) is also provided for allowing users to experiment some SIS functionalities before writing code.
+However a [command-line tool](command-line.html) and a [JavaFX application](javafx.html) are also provided for allowing users to experiment some SIS functionalities before writing code.

 [geoapi]:    http://www.geoapi.org/